jocko/dotfiles/README.md

     sudo update-alternatives --config x-terminal-emulator

-TODO First, manually create a dummy profile via preferences.
-Otherwise, you will get an error `No value set for '/apps/gnome-terminal/global/profile_list'` when running the gogh install scripts.

-Install prequisites:

-    sudo apt install -y gconf2
+The Gogh install script will fail on a fresh install because it assumes some config is already in place.
+To work around this, manually create a dummy profile via preferences.

-Install color scheme:
+Then, clone Gogh repo and install color scheme:

     git clone git@github.com:Gogh-Co/Gogh.git ~/repos/gogh